Romano-arist/github_data/README.md

 The core idea is to treat repositories as the central unit for data extraction.

 ## Agenda
+- **Future queries**: The system is designed to support future queries on commit data for ML purposes.
+I assumed that queries will be performed on the commit data, not on the repository metadata.
 - **Repositories as the core entity**: The system is designed around GitHub repositories as the main tracked entities, enabling regular monitoring and commit extraction.
 - **Data schema**: The schema is organized into four logical tables:
   - repositories